 One of the biggest advantages of having a single codebase is easier bug detection.
 With React Native, development teams do not have to spend hours looking at two different codebases - a single fix removes the bugs in all operating systems at once.
-In return, this allows delivering consistent behaviour across all platforms.
-Additionally RN’s ‘hot reload’ feature allows performing functions like error handling at runtime and see the results instantly.
+In return, this allows delivering consistent behaviour across all mobile platforms.
+Additionally React Native’s ‘hot reload’ feature allows performing functions like error handling at runtime and see the results instantly.

 4. Personalized UX

 As previously mentioned, React Native supports cross-platform development, which provides a consistent user experience across multiple platforms.
 Maintaining apps for both iOS and Android can be a great headache since they are so different and RN makes it easy again.